LeaVerou/brep/README.md

 So far our script has only been specifying a single find & replace operation.
 That’s not very powerful.
-The real power of Bafr is that a single script can specify multiple find & replace operations, executed in order, with each operating on the result of the previous one.
+The real power of Brep is that a single script can specify multiple find & replace operations, executed in order, with each operating on the result of the previous one.
 We will refer to each of these as a _replacement_ in the rest of the docs.